-Led by our Managing Director and supported by our external advisors, updated policies and procedures will build on existing management systems, informed by gap analysis and data protection risk assessments and supported by communication and training programmes.
+Led by our CEO and Head of Operations, and supported by our external advisors, updated policies and procedures will build on existing management systems, informed by gap analysis and data protection risk assessments and supported by communication and training programmes.

 By a review of existing contracts with data controllers, the use of sub-contractors and any data export arrangements we support this compliance.

-The company will implement tools as appropriate that support the process, provide the necessary security and ongoing delivery of objectives.
+The company implements tools as appropriate that support the process, providing the necessary security and ongoing delivery of objectives.

 In many areas the hosted services provided by Pixl8 already conform.
-As a data processor, the company is undertaking work with our customers to ensure full understanding of the data types we hold and a data protection impact analysis of personal information stored and processed.
+As a data processor, the company continues to undertake work with our customers to ensure full understanding of the data types we hold and a data protection impact analysis of personal information stored and processed.

-Policies such as incident response plans and backup data retention will be reviewed and updated.
+Policies such as incident response plans and backup data retention are reviewed and updated continually.

 Pixl8’s software applications

 Pixl8’s software applications are used to provide efficient and high-quality services.
 The software provides our customers with the flexibility to build their functionality for the capture of personal information in addition to other bespoke functionality.
 The company is committed to providing technology solutions to support customers’ GDPR obligations, whether through standard features or training.